-Egor Zhuravskii was a member of the Jette Parker Young Artist Programme at the Royal Opera House, Covent Garden, between 2020 and 2022.
+Russian-Ukrainian tenor Egor Zhuravskii was a member of the Jette Parker Young Artist Programme at the Royal Opera House, Covent Garden, between 2020 and 2022.

-Son of a Ukranian father, he studied at the Astrakhan State Conservatory, where he obtained a Masters Degree in Music.
+He studied at the Astrakhan State Conservatory, where he obtained a Masters Degree in Music.
 As a member of the Astrakhan State Theatre of Opera and Ballet, he sang roles including Lensky Eugene Onegin, Roderigo Otello and Alfredo La traviata.

 Egor Zhuravskii has received awards from the 38th International Hans Gabor Belvedere Singing Competition, the 46th All-Russian Review Competition for vocalists and the Third International Maria Maksakova Competition.